moneil868/lexop_db_interview/README.md

 #### Limitations
 - Database is PostgreSQL instead of SQLite
-- Users are not able to update article field using data import, except `count`.
+- Users are not able to update article field using data import
 - Users are not able to delete articles using the data import.

-### Testing
-- Models and Controller tests must be included